-- 11.2.
+- 11.1.1.
+Alternate, upon approval by 354th CES HVAC Shop Supervisor prior to procurement: condensate pumps shall be electric duplex units with high temp seals and motors. - 11.2.
 Proper filling head shall be provided to the condensate pumps by the condensing equipment feeding the pump and required reservoir. - 11.3.
 Pressure gauge with snubber shall be installed on the discharge line with full flow gate valves located on both sides of the pressure gauge port. - 11.4.
 All stations shall be fitted with a sight glass and factory provided insulated cover. - 11.5.
 Station shall be installed with stainless check valves provided with unit.